 3 days in albania itinerary 3 routes with prices 9

-From Shkodër, you have two options depending on your fitness level and appetite for adventure.
+From Shkodër, you have two options depending on fitness and appetite for adventure.

-The Shala River trip runs by boat from Lake Koman or Shkodër — the river has earned the nickname “Thailand of Albania” for its turquoise canyon waters.
+The Shala River trip runs by boat from Lake Koman or Shkodër — the river earned the nickname “Thailand of Albania” for its turquoise canyon water.
 Organized day trips run $30–50 per person and handle all logistics.

 • Location: Shala River and Theth are both accessed from Shkodër